If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 The most efficient electric baseboard heaters will provide supplemental heat in a relatively small room.
 You don’t have to remodel your heating from scratch or stay in the cold.

-While the heat that comes from baseboard heaters is localized, you still provide energy-efficient heat rather than turning up the thermostat in your home.
+While the supplemental heat that comes from the best baseboard heaters is localized, you still provide energy-efficient heat rather than turning up the thermostat in your home.

 These types of heaters are best suited in spaces like cabins, basements, or additions.
 Keep in mind that you must never use them as your primary source of heat unless you live in a warmer climate where additional heat is rarely needed.